-- a) No athlete is allowed to return to a game or a practice on the same day that a concussion (a) has been diagnosed, OR(b) cannot be ruled out. - b) Any athlete diagnosed with a concussion shall be cleared medically by an appropriate health care professional prior to resuming participation in any future practice or contest.
+- a) No athlete is allowed to return to a game or a practice on the same day that a concussion (a) has been diagnosed, OR (b) cannot be ruled out. - b) Any athlete diagnosed with a concussion shall be cleared medically by an appropriate health care professional prior to resuming participation in any future practice or contest.
 The formulation of a gradual return to play protocol shall be a part of the medical clearance.

 By signing this concussion form, I give High School permission to transfer this concussion form to the other sports that my child may play.
-I am aware of the dangers of concussion and this signed concussion form will represent myself and my child during the 2017-2018 school year.
-This form will be stored with the athletic physical form and other accompanying forms I HAVE READ THIS FORM AND I U INDERSTAND THE FACTS PRESENTED IN IT.
-Student Name (Printed) Student Name (Signed) Date Parent Name (Printed) (Revised: 3/17) Parent Name (Signed) Date
+I am aware of the dangers of concussion and this signed concussion form will represent myself and my child during the 2025-26 school year.
+This form will be stored with the athletic physical form and other accompanying forms required by theSchool System.
+I HAVE READ THIS FORM AND I UNDERSTAND THE FACTS PRESENTED IN IT.
+Student Name (Printed) Student Name (Signed) Date Parent Name (Printed) Parent Name (Signed) Date (Revised: 3/17)